justinethier/cyclone/docs/Lazy-Sweeping.md

 The main goal of this process is to improve performance through:

-- Better locality - Heap slots tend to be used soon after they are swept and sweep only needs to visit a small part of the heap.
+- Better Locality - Heap slots tend to be used soon after they are swept and sweep only needs to visit a small part of the heap.
-- Thread-local data - There is no need to lock the heap for allocation or sweeping since both operations are performed by the same thread.
+- Thread-Local Data - There is no need to lock the heap for allocation or sweeping since both operations are performed by the same thread.
-- Complexity - According to [[1]](#references) the algorithmic complexity of mark-sweep is reduced to be proportional to the size of the live data in the heap instead of the whole heap, similar to a copying collector.
+- Reduced Complexity - According to [[1]](#references) the algorithmic complexity of mark-sweep is reduced to be proportional to the size of the live data in the heap instead of the whole heap, similar to a copying collector.
+Lazy sweeping will perform best when most of the heap is empty.

 Older notes: